-While most travelers will look to snooze on the plane, you’ll have to depart your flying metal tube eventually and that means you’ll have to find somewhere to sleep in Scotland.
+While most travelers will look to snooze on the plane, you’ll have to depart your flying metal tube eventually, and that means you’ll have to find somewhere to sleep in Scotland.
 Or various places, if you plan to travel around.
-Hostels, hotels, and Airbnb are all good accommodation options, but they won’t all have the same price.
+Hostels, hotels, and Airbnb are all good accommodation options, though they won’t all have the same price.

-Boutique hotels are more expensive, but they will likely include the cost of breakfast.
+Boutique hotels are more expensive; however, they will likely include the cost of breakfast.
 Travelers should expect to pay $105 US dollars per night on a boutique location.
 Other hotels will be more expensive and could cost hundreds of US dollars per night.

 Airbnb is another affordable option, which is often preferred for travelers who are in a group.
 Most apartments and homes will be listed for $60-$70 US dollars per night or more.
-For people in a group, splitting the price is cost effective, but for solo travelers, the price may be too high.
+For people in a group, splitting the price is cost-effective, though, for solo travelers, the price may be too high.

 How to Get Around

-Larger cities, like Glasgow will have a high functioning local transportation system, which will get you around the city in no time.
-Glasgow is the only city with a train, but others have plenty of buses that you can hop on and off throughout the day.
-Local transportation will cost less than $3 US dollars per ride and some cities may have a day or multi-day pass for $5-$17 US dollars.
+Larger cities, like Glasgow, will have a high functioning local transportation system, which will get you around the city in no time.
+Glasgow is the only city with a train, and others have plenty of buses that you can hop on and off throughout the day.
+Local transportation will cost less than $3 US dollars per ride, and some cities may have a day or multi-day pass for $5-$17 US dollars.